 - Demand Wealth Chief Operating Officer, J. Wade Ellison

 For our ‘Demand Hope’ portfolio, we include solid funds that have a measurable positive environmental impact and are working to enact social change.
-Not only does our ‘Deamand Hope’ portfolio limit the fossil fuel, tobacco, and weapons exposure, but it also invests in gender diverse companies and are MSCI ESG A-rated.
+Not only does our ‘Demand Hope’ portfolio limit its fossil fuel, tobacco and weapons exposure, it also invests in gender diverse companies and are MSCI ESG A-rated.